sparkbox/sparkpress-wordpress-starter/README.md

 - Support for SCSS with an ITCSS structure already in place
 - Support for bundling JS with `esbuild` and testing JS with `vitest`
 - Support for [Twig][twig] templates using [Timber][timber]
-- Database import and export scripts to make syncing between environments simple and fast
+- Database/uploads import and export scripts to make syncing between environments simple and fast
 - Generator scripts to speed up the process of adding:
   - Page templates
   - Custom post types
   - Shortcodes
   - Custom taxonomies
   - Reusable patterns
+  - Custom blocks plugins
+  - Custom blocks
   - Meta boxes
-- Sample custom blocks which you can reference to create your own custom blocks
 - Code style rules that are enforced by language-specific linters
 - GitHub Action workflows for code quality, release management, and deployment processes